jangcla/paper-plane-game/README.md

 ## Wireframes
 ![wireframe image](./images/wireframe.png)
-### Please refer to images/screen shot to view the initial blueprint of what the website and game will look like for this project.
+### Please refer to image above for the initial blueprint of what the website and game will look like for this project.

 * ~ Game controlls include a play, settings, customize, and music buttons.